 Connecting to Argon (Linux/Mac terminal)

-You can connect to the Argon cluster on a Linux or Mac machine (or using Cygwin or WSL on Windows) by opening a terminal and using ssh with your HawkID and password:
+You can connect to the Argon cluster on a Linux or Mac machine (or using WSL on Windows) by opening a terminal and using ssh with your HawkID and password:

 Note that if, on the machine you’re using, your username is not the same as your HawkID, you’ll have to specify your login username: